 A visa is official permission to visit a country and is granted by the government of that country.
+India requires that all U.S. citizens have a visa to visit India.
 It is your responsibility to obtain a tourist visa from the Indian government.
 If you plan to travel to other countries while you are abroad, you should verify visa requirements for each country by contacting the nearest consulate or your travel agency.
 You need to know before you go!

-You will apply for a tourist visa for India as a group in December.
+You will apply for a tourist visa for India as a group during fall semester.
 You will receive information on the application process at study abroad orientation.
 Instructions and sample forms will also be emailed to you.